sgibson91/jupyterhub-image.guide/content/rocker.md

 of the `PATH` environment variable in our Dockerfile, in the most roundabout way possible :)

+So for *any* variable you want to set in your `Dockerfile` that should be reflected in R processes started by RStudio Server, you need to add an entry to the `Renviron.site` file.

 RStudio Server has a terminal, and that also does not inherit environment variables set here with `ENV` - and since it isn't an R process, neither does it inherit environment variables set in `Renviron.site`.
 So instead we put it into `/etc/profile`, which is loaded by the Terminal inside RStudio since it starts `bash` with the `-l` argument - which causes it to read `/etc/profile`!
 We use the same variable expansion trick as we did in the previous step as well.
+You need to do this too for any env variable you want to set in your `Dockerfile` that you want reflected in terminals opened from within RStudio.

 Aren't computers wonderful? :)